 You must have at least 3rd party motor insurance on your vehicle, which has been a legal requirement since the Road Traffic Act 1930, so this is not brand new information.
 Insurance provides the financial protection that can cover yourself, passengers, pedestrians and other vehicles if you end up in an accident.
 You can check your insurance status here.

 You must have a current Vehicle Tax, which you can learn more about here if you are unfamiliar with it.
 You will need to have a new log book under your name (V5C), or a V11 reminder to tax your vehicle.
 Be careful when purchasing a car or selling yours on, as the tax is not transferable!
-You can check your tax expiry and how many days you have left here
+You can check your tax expiry and how many days you have left here.

 Your car will need a valid MOT, which tests that the vehicle meets the road safety and environmental and safety standards.
 You can check a vehicles current MOT here, and also see the history of the vehicle, which is extremely handy if you are looking at purchasing a new car!